David Nielsen

 ORCIDGoogle Scholar, LinkedIn

-Postdoc, Max Planck Institute for Meteorology, Ocean Biogeochemistry group, Hamburg, Germany (2022 - present)
+Postdoc, Max Planck Institute for Meteorology and "Modeling the carbon cycle in the Earth system" group at Universität Hamburg, Hamburg, Germany (2022 - present)

 PhD Earth System Sciences (summa cum laude), Universität Hamburg and International Max Planck Research School on Earth System Modelling, Hamburg, Germany (2018 - 2021)